ezeksunday/Advanced-SQL-Based-Student-Management-System/README.md

 ## PROBLEM STATEMENT:
 The previous implementation provided secure access control, but the system lacked usability features for non-technical users and support for new institutional functions like the school store.
 There is a need for views, stored procedures, and functions to improve efficiency and functionality.

+## SOLUTION OVERVIEW:
+This phase of the project provides advanced features to support ease of use and new operational demands. **Uploaded as "Code II. sql"**